canng/canng.github.io/_pages/about.md

   scrollable: true # adds a vertical scroll bar if there are more than 3 news items
   limit: 5 # leave blank to include all the news in the `_news` folder

-#latest_posts:
+latest_posts:
-#  enabled: true
+  enabled: false
-#  scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
+  scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
-#  limit: 3 # leave blank to include all the blog posts
+  limit: 3 # leave blank to include all the blog posts
 ---

 <b>Can T. Nguyen</b> is a junior scientist.
 He is currently working as a researcher at Environmental Footprint Lab, <a href="https://czp.cuni.cz/en/">Charles University Environment Centre</a> (CZP) under the project of <a href="https://czp.cuni.cz/en/projects/pathways-towards-environmental-sustainability-gacr-expro-2023-2027">Pathways towards Environmental Sustainability (GAČR EXPRO; 2023–2027)</a> with <a href="https://czp.cuni.cz/en/about-us/staff/jan-weinzettel">Dr. Jan Weinzettel</a> and <a href="https://czp.cuni.cz/en/about-us/staff/davina-vackarova">Dr. Davina Vačkářová</a>.<br>